1. What is Onward Israel?

 Each Onward Israel program provides housing for the participants based on the city or area of the country where the program takes place.
 Housing will be in proximity to the placements or places of activity.
 In most cases, Onward Israel participants live in apartments or in dormitory-style housing.

 Onward Israel programs are carried out by a variety of organizers who are chosen through a rigorous selection process.
-All organizers are required to meet Onward Israel standards.
+All organizers are required to meet Onward Israel and partner standards.
 While meeting those standards, housing solutions are procured on the open market, and by definition vary in terms of location, amenities, proximity to one another, and type.
 Onward Israel participants should expect to encounter such divergence as they meet participants from other programs over the summer and from participants within their same cohort.

 18. What is provided by the Onward Israel trip organizer?
 What do I need to bring?

 All housing provided by Onward Israel trip organizers are required to include basic furniture including beds, mattresses, pillows, blankets, linens and towels.
 All housing must also include a lavatory, bathroom, equipped kitchen (refrigerator, toaster oven, stove OR hotplate (Israeli kitchens often do not have both), cutlery, and crockery, and air conditioning.
 Equipment in dormitory-style housing might not include the above depending on if the organizer is providing regular meals to the participants.
 Participants should bring spending money, personal belongings and other items as detailed by the packing list they will receive from the program organizer.
 Participants are also expected to supply or replenish cleaning supplies, etc. in their own apartments.

 19. Will I share a room, and how are my roommates chosen?

 The housing arrangements for Onward Israel are generally based on two-to-three residents per room and eight per apartment (subject to more depending on room and apartment size and housing style).
-Roommate assignments are handled by the program organizer upon arrival in Israel and subject to partner approval.
+Roommate assignments are most often handled by the program organizer upon arrival in Israel and subject to partner approval.